 Logistic Regression

-Logistic Regression is a statistical method used for binary classification.
+Logistic Regressionarrow-up-right is a statistical method used for binary classification.
 Despite its name, it is employed for predicting the probability of an instance belonging to a particular class.
 It models the relationship between input features and the log odds of the event occurring, where the event is typically represented by the binary outcome (0 or 1).

 The output of logistic regression is transformed using the logistic function (sigmoid), which maps any real-valued number to a value between 0 and 1.
 This transformed value can be interpreted as the probability of the instance belonging to the positive class.